 Done properly, supply chain optimization (SCO) minimizes costs, improves performance, and better achieves customer goals and expectations.
+Initiatives aimed at enhancing supply chain performance play a crucial role in addressing challenges such as shortages and improving supply chain planning.

 Types of Supply Chain Optimization